 The Company also engages in long-term contracts for development, production and services activities which it accounts for consistent with FASB ASC 605, formerly Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts, and other relevant revenue recognition accounting literature.
 The Company considers the nature of these contracts and the types of products and services provided when determining the proper accounting for a particular contract.
 Generally for fixed-price contracts, other than service-type contracts, revenue is recognized primarily under the percentage of completion method or, for certain short-term contracts, by the completed contract method.
 Revenue from service-type fixed-price contracts is recognized ratably over the contract period or by other appropriate input or output methods to measure service provided, and contract costs are expensed as incurred.
 The Company establishes billing terms at the time project deliverables and milestones are agreed.
 Normal payment terms are thirty days from invoice date.
 Revenues recognized in excess of the amounts invoiced to clients are classified as unbilled receivables.
-The risk to the Company on a fixed-price contracts, revenue reflects the number of direct labor hours expended in the performance of a contract multiplied by the contract billing rate, as well as reimbursement of other billable direct costs.
-The risk inherent in time and materials contracts, the Company recognizes anticipated contract losses as soon as they become known and estimable.
+The risk to the Company on a fixed-price contract is that if estimates to complete the contract change from one period to the next, profit levels will vary from period to period.
+For time and materials contracts, revenue reflects the number of direct labor hours expended in the performance of a contract multiplied by the contract billing rate, as well as reimbursement of other billable direct costs.
+The risk inherent in time and materials contracts is that actual costs may differ materially from negotiated billing rates in the contract, which would directly affect operating income.
+For all types of contracts, the Company recognizes anticipated contract losses as soon as they become known and estimable.
 Out-of-pocket expenses that are reimbursable by the customer are included in revenue and cost of revenue.